ACS Award in Applied Polymer Science

 Sponsored by Eastman Chemical

-An author or coauthor of more than 30 patents and more than 300 research publications, Ober has received numerous honors and awards.
-In 1996, for example, he received the National Science Foundation Award for Creative Research for his work on liquid-crystalline polymers.
-In 2004, he received Japan's Photopolymer Science & Technology Award.
+For his contributions to chemistry, Allcock received the ACS National Award for Polymer Science in 1984, the ACS National Award in Materials Chemistry in 1992, and the Polymer Division's Herman F. Mark Award in 1994.
+He was a Guggenheim Fellow in 1986 and 1987.
+Additionally, he has held a number of endowed lectureships and served on various international advisory and editorial boards.

-Ober was chair of the ACS Division of Polymeric Materials: Science & Engineering in 2000 and is currently an alternate councilor for the division.
-He is also associate editor of Macromolecules, vice president of the Polymer Division of the International Union of Pure & Applied Chemistry, and a member of the advisory council of the Max Planck Institute for Polymer Research in Mainz, Germany.
+Born in Loughborough, England, Allcock earned a B.Sc. in chemistry and a Ph.D. in organometallic and physical organic chemistry, both from the University of London.
+He held postdoctoral fellowships at Purdue University in Indiana and the National Research Council in Canada.
+After five years working as a research scientist at American Cyanamid in Connecticut, he joined the chemistry faculty at Penn State.

-The award address will be presented before the Division of Polymeric Materials: Science & Engineering.-Michael Freemantle
+The award address will be presented before the Division of Polymeric Materials: Science & Engineering.

 Join the conversation